 We will arrive at Panama City on the evening of day one and transfer straight to the Radisson Summit Resort for a four night stay.
 We then have two nights in El Valle and two nights in Santiago, followed by two nights near Boquete and the last four nights near Volcan.
 On day 15, we will fly back from David to Panama City and connect with our evening flight home.

 SOBERANIA AND CHAGRES NATIONAL PARKS

 Arriving in the evening, we will transfer straight to the Radisson Summit Hotel for a stay of four nights.
-Here you are at the edge of the rainforest and yet you are just 20 minutes from the city!
+Here we are at the edge of the rainforest and yet just 20 minutes from the city!

 On our first morning we will quickly forget about the previous day’s journey.
 In the grounds there are numerous parrots, toucans and other colourful species that can be watched sitting out on exposed perches to get the benefit of the first warming rays of sun.
 Sloths and Capybaras can also be seen in the grounds.